flaviotordini/media/README.md

 # Qt Media Library Abstraction

 This is a simple wrapper around a multimedia playback library.
+I use it in my apps at https://flavio.tordini.org

+The most interesting and maintained backend is MPV.
+It works great on macOS, Windows and Linux.

+I wrote this high level wrapper because I was not happy with Qt Multimedia and its lack of a common backend and guaranteed media format support across desktop platforms.

 Define `MEDIA_QTAV` to link to QtAV or `MEDIA_MPV` to link to libmpv (>=0.29.0).